PkuCuipy/PkuCuipy/README.md

 My love for dev fuels my desire to create solutions that make life easier, more efficient, and accessible for everyone. 🌏

-What I’m focused on:

-- Building projects that solve real-world problems
-- Learning new tools and technologies to keep pushing boundaries
-- Contributing to the open-source community

 #### I'm currently actively seeking 25 summer SDE/MLE co-op opportunities in Canada~ 🍁 👀